waldysetio/waldysetio/README.md

 ## 🎓 Education

 **Universitas Gadjah Mada**
-Bachelor of Science, Department of Computer Science, majoring in Electronics and Instrumentation
+Bachelor of Science, Department of Computer Science and Electronics, majoring in Electronics and Instrumentation

 ---